Shell plc: Controversies

-In 2017, Shell sold non-compliant foreign fuel to consumers.
+Carbon capture storage beneath the sea bed

 In 2020, the Northern Lights CCS project was announced, which is a joint project between Equinor, Shell and Total, operating in the European Union (Norway) and aiming to store liquid CO_{2} beneath the seabed.

+Processing oil in the Amazon

 Environmentalists have expressed concern that Shell is processing oil from the Amazon region of South America.
 In the United States, the Martinez refinery (CA) and the Puget Sound Refinery (WA) carry Amazonian oil.
 In 2015, 14% of the Martinez refinery's gross, at 19,570 barrels per day, came from the Amazon.

-In 2021, Shell was ranked as the 10th most environmentally responsible company out of 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle in the Arctic Environmental Responsibility Index (AERI).
+Operating in the hump back whale breeding grounds

 In December 2021, Royal Dutch Shell decided to move ahead with seismic tests to explore for oil in humpback whale breeding grounds along South Africa's eastern coastline.
 On 3 December 2021, a South African high court struck down an urgent application brought by environmentalists to stop the project, which will involve a vessel regularly firing an air gun that produces a very powerful shock wave underwater to help map subsea geology.
 According to Greenpeace Africa and the South African Deep Sea Angling Association, this could cause "irreparable harm" to the marine environment, especially to migrating humpback whales in the area.

 Climate change

+Measured by both its own emissions, and the emissions of all the fossil fuels it sells, Shell was the ninth-largest corporate producer of greenhouse gas emissions in the period 1988–2015.
+The burning of the fossil fuels produced by Shell are responsible for 1.67% of global industrial greenhouse gas emissions from 1988 to 2015.

+In the past, Shell has been a part of lobbying and trade groups that are against climate policy and promote climate skepticism.

 In 2017, a public information film ("Climate of Concern") unseen for years resurfaced and showed Shell had clear grasp of global warming 26 years earlier but has not acted accordingly since, said critics.

-The burning of the fossil fuels produced by Shell are responsible for 1.67% of global industrial greenhouse gas emissions from 1988 to 2015.
-In April 2020, Shell announced plans to achieve net zero greenhouse gas emissions by 2050 or sooner.
-However, internal documents from the company released by the Democratic-led House committee reveal a private 2020 communication saying Shell does not have any plans to bring emissions to zero for next 10–20 years.
+During the years of 2010–2018, only 1% of Shell's long-term investments were dedicated to sources of low-carbon energy such as wind and solar.
+In the years of 2015–2017, just 0.4% of its revenue was put towards low-carbon technology.